 So, if you want a great kettlebell, at a great price, from a great company, you can’t go wrong with Kettlebells USA.
 They offer some of the highest-value kettlebells available.

 #2 Choice: Kettlebell Kings (Runner-Up)

 KettlebellKings.com was a VERY close second choice.
 And I can safely say that almost anyone would be happy with their kettlebells as well.
 They have a great selection of very high quality kettlebells at affordable prices.
 They also had exceptional customer service all throughout my review process – they went above and beyond.
-So, the difference between the top two spots came down to a slight edge in quality, price, and fit/feel (i.e. very subjective).
+So, the difference between the top two spots came down to a slight edge in quality, price, selection, and fit/feel (i.e. very subjective).

 You can’t go wrong with either of these companies.
 So, just pick one and start shopping.